babelouest/glewlwyd/docs/INSTALL.md

 Default is true.

+#### User backend instances enabled

+- Config file variable: `user_backend_api_run_enabled`
+- Environment variable: `GLWD_USER_BACKEND_API_RUN_ENABLED`

+Optional, specify the list of user backend instances allowed to be executed identified by their name.
+Multiple values must be separated by a comma ','.
+If the list is missing or empty, all instances are allowed.

+Default is all instances allowed.

+#### User middleware backend instances enabled

+- Config file variable: `user_middleware_backend_api_run_enabled`
+- Environment variable: `GLWD_USER_MIDDLEWARE_BACKEND_API_RUN_ENABLED`

+Optional, specify the list of user middleware backend instances allowed to be executed identified by their name.
+Multiple values must be separated by a comma ','.
+If the list is missing or empty, all instances are allowed.

+Default is all instances allowed.

+#### Client backend instances enabled

+- Config file variable: `client_backend_api_run_enabled`
+- Environment variable: `GLWD_CLIENT_BACKEND_API_RUN_ENABLED`

+Optional, specify the list of client backend instances allowed to be executed identified by their name.
+Multiple values must be separated by a comma ','.
+If the list is missing or empty, all instances are allowed.

+Default is all instances allowed.

+#### Authentication scheme backend instances enabled

+- Config file variable: `scheme_api_run_enabled`
+- Environment variable: `GLWD_SCHEME_API_RUN_ENABLED`

+Optional, specify the list of authentication scheme backend instances allowed to be executed identified by their name.
+Multiple values must be separated by a comma ','.
+If the list is missing or empty, all instances are allowed.

+Default is all instances allowed.

-#### Plugins enabled
+#### Plugins instances enabled

 - Config file variable: `plugin_api_run_enabled`
 - Environment variable: `GLWD_PLUGIN_API_RUN_ENABLED`

-Optional, specify the list of plugins allowed to be executed on an instance by its name.
+Optional, specify the list of plugins instances allowed to be executed identified by their name.
 Multiple values must be separated by a comma ','.
 If the list is missing or empty, all plugings are allowed.

 Default is all plugins allowed.